BZankel/angularSampleApplication/README.md

 - drag&drop
 - implementing a 'disabled' feature that disallows editing nodes
-- making a type of node that has a dropdown box when edited
+- making a type of node that has a dropdown box when edited TODO!!!
 - CSS styling of the nodes

 #Installation